-- Company lore says that Davenport’s wife suggested the name of crystal with a ‘K’ after having seen a crystal ball lawn ornament.
+- Company lore says that Davenport’s wife suggested the name of crystal with a ‘K’ after seeing a crystal ball lawn ornament.
 Krystal’s restaurants have often sported a crystal ball on the rooftop.

 - The Krystal Square Off was an event sanctioned by the former International Federation of Competitive Eating (now called Major League Eating) held from 2004 to 2009.
 Contestants had to eat as many Krystal hamburgers in eight minutes as possible.
 Joey Chestnut set the current world record on October 28, 2007, with 103 Krystal hamburgers.

 - In a 2017 interview, Priscilla Presley mentioned that while in Memphis, Tennessee, Elvis Presley loved to eat Krystal hamburgers.